yakworks/dockers/builder/repo-cron-localtime/readme.md

 - `CRONFILTER_LOCALE='America/New_York'`
 : A string matching a Linux locale string in the `tzdata` package.
 This locale is not configured as the system default, which is assumed to be UTC but does not matter.

+### Optional variables

+`cronfilter.sh` checks the hour even if these are undefined

 - `CRONFILTER_COMMAND='/opt/entry.sh'`
 : The command to execute if the cronfilter matches the current hour to `CRONFILTER_LOCAL_HOURS`.
 This defaults to `/opt/entry.sh` which is what repo-job-1 defaults to.

+- `CRONFILTER_DEBUG='false'`
+: When true, this turns on extra logging in the cronfilter.sh script.

 ## Usage